stratosphere/stratosphere.github.io/docs/0.5/general/faq.markdown

 <section id="features_fault_tolerance">
 ### What kind of fault-tolerance does Stratosphere provide?

 Stratospere can restart failed jobs.
-Mid-query fault tolerance will go into the open source project in the next versions.
+Mid-query fault tolerance is under development and will be available in the next versions.
 </section>

 <section id="features_hadoop">